ninoseki/jsac_mihari_workshop/docs/exercises/subdomain_enumeration.md

 !!! abstract "Learning Points"

-    - How to write a rule
+    - How to write a rule.
-    - How to search
+    - How to search.
-    - How to check findings via CLI & build-in web app
+    - How to check findings via CLI & build-in web app.

 Initialize a new rule by: